 A Harvard Business Review study, “The Evolution of Decision Making: How Leading Organizations Are Adopting a Data-Driven Culture,” found that organizations that depend on data expect a better financial outcome.
 The data giant Google, for example, is almost synonymous with data-driven decisions.
 In fact, it is in the company’s intrinsic culture to discuss questions and not succinct answers at meetings.

 There is always a lot to learn from companies who solely use data as the driving force.
 It is a long, long journey.
 But one worth taking.
-If you liked reading this blog, we are sure you might like this as well.
-Please leave us your valuable feedback in the comments section below.
+If you liked this blog, you’d enjoy reading our guide on ‘What is a Data-driven Company and How to Become One‘.